Sunak faces open revolt over refusal to back tax cuts

 The former PM will urge Mr Sunak to position the Tories as the “party of business again” by slashing corporation tax from 25 per cent to 19 per cent.

-“We must not normalise the raiding of businesses’ coffers,” Ms Truss will say – claiming companies were moving abroad because of the “huge tax burden” while small businesses were shutting because they “drowning in red tape”.
+“We must not normalise the raiding of businesses’ coffers,” Ms Truss will say, claiming companies were moving abroad because of the “huge tax burden” while small businesses were shutting down because they were “drowning in red tape”.

 But as fresh infighting emerged, Mr Houchen, the Tory mayor of Tees Valley, took aim at Ms Truss and her “posturing” allies for vowing to vote against the autumn statement if it contains any tax rises.
 The influential red waller said: “I think it’s unhelpful because, for me, I just saw that as political posturing.”